azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 and good until we try storing an illegal address into `*dest`, which here is `t` when it is called.
 In main `*t = 0x0`, and we are trying to deference the `null` pointer, which we can't do as `0x0` points nowhere in memory.
 But what it we initialized `t` to point to another value, say, `x`?
-That is let us declar in `main()`:
+That is let us declare in `main()`:

 ```c